 Related (free) resource ahead!
 Continue reading below ↓

 Download our free PDF and get access to essential reports, articles & videos that'll help you become a successful & future-proof HR Business Partner.

 1. Marissa Andrada

 Innovative project: Waived the 15-hour minimum requirement for employees to qualify for Chipotle’s education programs

-Marissa is the Chief Diversity, Inclusion and People Officer at American restaurant chain Chipotle.
-We’ve featured the company in our article about great employer branding examples to inspire you in 2022, so it really isn’t a big surprise that its CPO found its place onto today’s list of innovative HR Leaders.
+Marissa is the Chief Diversity, Inclusion and People Officer at the American restaurant chain Chipotle.
+We’ve featured the company in our article about great employer branding examples to inspire you in 2022, so it really isn’t a big surprise that its CPO found its place on today’s list of innovative HR Leaders.